sankhasubhraroy/BuildMaster/README.md

 ## About

-This is a project about construction management system.
+This is a project about construction management systems.

 ## Features